 Australia has established clinical and virological surveillance schemes to monitor its polio-free status.
 The clinical surveillance follows the World Health Organization (WHO) recommendation of investigating cases of acute flaccid paralysis (AFP) in children less than 15 years of age due to a higher risk of poliovirus infection.
-AFP cases are ascertained either by clinicians notifying the Australian Paediatric Surveillance Unit (APSU) via a monthly report card or through the Paediatric Active Enhanced Disease Surveillance System (PAEDS) at five sentinel tertiary paediatric hospitals.^{1,2} The WHO recommends that two faecal specimens be collected for virological investigation at least 24 hours apart and within 14 days of the onset of paralysis from cases of AFP to exclude poliovirus as the causative agent.
+AFP cases are ascertained either by clinicians notifying the Australian Paediatric Surveillance Unit (APSU) via a monthly report card or through the Paediatric Active Enhanced Disease Surveillance System (PAEDS) at seven sentinel tertiary paediatric hospitals.
+The WHO recommends that two faecal specimens be collected for virological investigation at least 24 hours apart and within 14 days of the onset of paralysis from cases of AFP to exclude poliovirus as the causative agent.
 It is a requirement of the WHO polio eradication program that the specimens are tested in a WHO-accredited laboratory, which for Australia is the National Enterovirus Reference Laboratory (NERL) at the Victorian Infectious Diseases Reference Laboratory (VIDRL), at the Peter Doherty Institute for Infection and Immunity.
 The clinical and laboratory data from AFP cases in children is reviewed by the Polio Expert Panel (PEP) and reported to the WHO as evidence of Australia's continued polio-free status.

 Enterovirus and environmental surveillance programs were established as virological surveillance for poliovirus to complement the clinical surveillance program focussed on AFP cases in children.
-Non-polio enteroviruses, such as enterovirus A71 and enterovirus D68, have been associated with AFP.^{3,4} Non-paralytic poliovirus infection may manifest clinically from a mild febrile illness to meningitis or meningoencephalitis.
+Non-polio enteroviruses, such as enterovirus A71 and enterovirus D68, have been associated with AFP with an increased interest in the latter after reports of a possible association with acute flaccid myelitis since 2010.
+Non-paralytic poliovirus infection may manifest clinically from a mild febrile illness to meningitis or meningoencephalitis.
 The Enterovirus Reference Laboratory Network of Australia (ERLNA) involves public diagnostic virology laboratories reporting enterovirus typing results from clinical specimens to exclude poliovirus involvement and establish the epidemiology of non-polio enteroviruses (NPEVs) in Australia.
 Most poliovirus infections are asymptomatic with the virus shed for weeks in the faeces of infected persons.
 WHO supports the testing of environmental samples, such as raw sewage and river water, as a means of detecting the presence of wild poliovirus in polio-free countries.

-The number of wild polio cases worldwide decreased from 37 in 2016 to 22 in 2017.5 Afghanistan and Pakistan accounted for all of the cases, with 14 and 8 reported, respectively.
-While Nigeria has not reported any wild polio cases since August 2016, the country has not been declared polio-free due to inadequate surveillance in inaccessible regions with ongoing security issues.6 Globally, only wild poliovirus serotype 1 was detected in 2017, with the last report of wild poliovirus type 3 in Nigeria in November 2012.5 The global eradication of wild poliovirus type 2 was certified in September 2015, with the last detection reported in India in 1999.7 No importation of wild poliovirus from endemic countries has been reported worldwide since 2014, an indication of wild poliovirus transmission being restricted to the last remaining reservoirs.
+The number of wild polio cases worldwide increase slightly from 22 in 2017 to 33 in 2018 with Afghanistan and Pakistan accounting for all cases: 21 and 12, respectively.5 While Nigeria has not reported wild polio cases since August 2016, the country has not been declared poliofree due to inadequate surveillance in inaccessible regions with ongoing security issues.6 Globally, only wild poliovirus serotype 1 was detected in 2018, with the last report of wild poliovirus type 3 in Nigeria in November 2012.
+The global eradication of wild poliovirus type 2 was certified in September 2015, with the last detection reported in India in 1999.7 No importation of wild poliovirus from endemic countries has been reported worldwide since 2014, an indication of wild poliovirus transmission being restricted to the last remaining reservoirs.

-In 2017, outbreaks of paralytic polio caused by circulating vaccine-derived poliovirus were reported in the Democratic Republic of Congo and Syria.^{8,9,10} WHO have declared the international spread of wild poliovirus and circulating vaccine-derived poliovirus to be a Public Health Emergency of International Concern since May 2014.
-The situation has been assessed every three months since then and the declaration has remained in place with countries known to be exporting wild poliovirus and circulating vaccine-derived poliovirus required to ensure all residents and long-term visitors are vaccinated between four weeks and 12 months prior to international travel.11
+In 2018, outbreaks of paralytic polio caused by circulating vaccine-derived poliovirus were reported in the Democratic Republic of Congo, Indonesia, Mozambique, Niger, Nigeria, Papua New Guinea, and Somalia.8,9,10 WHO have declared the international spread of wild poliovirus and circulating vaccine-derived poliovirus to be a Public Health Emergency of International Concern since May 2014.
+The situation has been assessed every three months since then and the declaration has remained in place with countries known to be exporting wild poliovirus and circulating vaccine-derived poliovirus required to ensure all residents and long-term visitors are vaccinated between four weeks and 12 months prior to international travel.